No child should die of diarrhea

 That's why, in addition to working on ways to make water safer, developing technologies to quickly diagnose the cause of diarrhea, and developing vaccines against several of the major causes, we're also promoting inexpensive ways to prevent diarrhea and treat dehydration.
+Through research to improve current therapies and develop new medicines, we aim to help sick children have a better chance at recovery.
 Our goal is to help kids in poor countries get the same world-class protection that most children in wealthy countries get.
 It is protection that every child deserves.

 Photo: Heng Chivoan.

 Microfinance helps women provide their communities with clean drinking water

 Her children's deaths drive Jane Wamalwa to reach other parents with lifesaving information